Music therapists use music to address a variety of health-related needs including:

 Click here for more information about how music therapy addresses specific populations.

-Breanne Bishop - Music Therapist A local of Kalamazoo, Breanne earned a Bachelor of Music Degree in Music Therapy with a minor in Psychology at Western Michigan University Lee Honors College.
+Breanne Book - Music Therapist A local of Kalamazoo, Breanne earned a Bachelor of Music Degree in Music Therapy with a minor in Psychology at Western Michigan University Lee Honors College.
 Voice is her primary instrument with a secondary focus in piano and guitar.
 She completed her music therapy internship at Marwood Nursing and Rehab in Port Huron, Michigan.
 There, she lead individual and group sessions and co-treated with art therapy, physical therapy, speech therapy, and occupational therapy.
 In addition to her music therapy studies, she has performed in multiple WMU choirs and brought home 3 gold medals with the University Chorale while touring the Baltic States for the 2017 Kaunas Cantat.
 She looks forward to developing the music therapy program at the Flint School of Performing Arts.